Antifaschistische Aktion

+Antifaschistische Aktion ([ˌantifaˈʃɪstɪʃə ʔakˈtsi̯oːn], lit.
+'Anti-fascist Action') was a communist militant organisation in the Weimar Republic, founded and controlled by the Communist Party of Germany (KPD).
+Antifaschistische Aktion opposed anti-Nazi resistance efforts by moderate parties, such as the Eiserne Front, which included the Reichsbanner Schwarz-Rot-Gold and others, and pro-Nazi paramilitary forces, like the Sturmabteilung (SA).
+The group strongly opposed the Social Democratic Party of Germany and sought to establish a council republic in Germany.

-In the postwar era, the historical organisation inspired new groups and networks, known as the wider antifa movement, many of which use the aesthetics of Antifaschistische Aktion, especially the antifa moniker and a modified version of its logo.
+In the postwar era, the historical organisation has inspired new groups and networks, including the German antifa movement, many of which use the aesthetics of Antifaschistische Aktion, especially the antifa moniker and logo.
 During the Cold War, Antifaschistische Aktion had a dual legacy in East Germany and West Germany, respectively.
 In East Germany, it was considered part of the history and heritage of the KPD's successor, the Socialist Unity Party of Germany.
 In West Germany, its aesthetics and name were embraced by Maoists and later autonomists from the 1970s.

 Background

-The late 1920s and early 1930s saw rising tensions mainly between three broad groups, the Communist Party of Germany (KPD) on one side, the Nazi Party a second, and a coalition of governing parties, mainly social democrats and liberals, making up a third side.
+The late 1920s and early 1930s saw rising tensions mainly between three broad groups, the Communist Party of Germany (KPD) on one side, the Nazi Party a second, and a coalition of governing parties, mainly social democrats, conservatives and liberals, making up a third side.
 Berlin in particular was the site of regular and often very violent clashes.
 Both the Communists and the Nazis explicitly sought to overthrow the liberal democracy of the Weimar Republic while the social democrats and liberals strongly defended the republic and its constitution.
 As part of this struggle, all three factions organized their own paramilitary groups.